 Our team of Maryland personal injury lawyers has spent years accumulating the legal skills and strategies needed to effectively litigate pharmaceutical liability claims.
 Capable of acting as firm advocates on your behalf and formidable legal adversaries against even the most powerful pharmaceutical companies, our legal team is here to provide you with the representation and support you need to recover compensation.

-If you or a loved one has suffered a tendon injury or other adverse health effect after taking Levaquin, contact The Law Offices of Peter Angelos, P.C. to discuss your case.
+If you or a loved one has suffered a tendon injury or other adverse health effect after taking Levaquin, contact Peter Angelos, P.C. to discuss your case.